We offer Intravenous Sedation to both our own patients and to patients on referral.

 IV sedation induces a state of deep relaxation and a feeling of not being bothered by what’s going on

 the drugs used for IV sedation produce either partial or full memory loss (amnesia) for the period of time when the drug first kicks in until it wears off.
 As a result, time will appear to pass very quickly and you will not recall much of what happened.
 Many people remember nothing at all.
 So it may, indeed, appear as if you were asleep during the procedure.

-All treatment is carried out in the presence of a Doctor and a Dentist with advanced training in IV Sedation.
 If you would like to arrange a consultation please contact the practice on 01427 353090 or fill in the form below and we will contact you.